Automatic Exchange of Financial Account Information - How it affects you as an account holder?

-More information on the FATCA requirements can be found here.
+More information on the FATCA requirements can be found in the FATCA page.

 The CRS is an internationally agreed standard for AEOI, endorsed by OECD and the Global Forum for Transparency and Exchange of Information for Tax Purposes.
 Singapore has made an international commitment to begin AEOI under the CRS in 2018.
 While the FATCA IGA only requires SGFIs to identify and report account information of specified US persons, the CRS will require SGFIs to establish the tax residence(s) of all their customers with effect from 1 January 2017.
 SGFIs will then report to IRAS the financial account information of customers who are tax residents of jurisdictions where Singapore has a Competent Authority Agreement ("CAA") based on CRS to exchange the information with.
 As at November 2016, 101 jurisdictions have committed to implement the CRS by 2018.

-More information on CRS requirements and the list of Competent Authority Agreements which Singapore has concluded can be found here.
-You can also refer to the IRS CRS brochure, which highlights the salient features of CRS and how it affects you as an account holder.
+More information on CRS requirements and the list of Competent Authority Agreements which Singapore has concluded can be found in the CRS page.
+You can also refer to the IRAS CRS brochure (PDF, 2,263KB), which highlights the salient features of CRS and how it affects you as an account holder.